 Join Tours Around Michigan for a guided walking or driving tour of Heritage Hill, a nationally recognized historic district embracing 1,300 homes built from the 1840s to the 1920s, reflecting more than 60 architectural styles.
 Many of the most elaborate structures were commissioned by lumber barons who prospered from 1860-1910, when Michigan was the nation’s leading lumber-producing state.
 (1½ hours)

 Finish your swing through Heritage Hill with a guided tour of one the district’s most significant structures – the Meyer May House, a Frank Lloyd Wright-designed house built in 1908-09.
 Considered one of the finest examples of Wright’s Prairie School era, the house has been meticulously restored and maintained by Steelcase, an international office furniture company based in Grand Rapids.
-Free tours are conducted on Tuesdays, Thursdays and Sundays, and groups can contact the Meyer May House to request tours outside normal hours.
+Free tours are conducted on Tuesdays, Thursdays and Sundays.
+Reservations can be booked online for groups up to eight people.
+Contact Meyer May House for groups of nine or more.
 (1½ hours)

-Enjoy an interactive historical and cultural experience at the Grand Rapids Public Museum.
+Enjoy an interactive, historical and cultural experience at The Gerald R. Ford Presidential Museum.

 Lunch